A Beginner’s Guide to Food Dehydrators

 Next, make sure to preserve the color of your fruits and veggies so your snacks look just as fresh as they taste.
 For stone fruits like apples and pears, drizzle them with lemon or lime juice before drying in order to preserve color.
 For green veggies like broccoli, spinach, peas and celery, try blanching them in boiling water (for 1-2 minutes) and shocking them in ice water first.
 After a few minutes in the ice water, remove and set on paper towels to dry off excess water.

 After your produce is prepped feel free to add any sugar, salt or spices you want.
-Dried herbs are a great addition to dehydrated veggies like dried tomatoes (try our sun-dried tomato, artichoke and spinach dip).
+Dried herbs are a great addition to dehydrated veggies like dried tomatoes.
 Place the sliced and seasoned goodies in one single layer on the drying trays (being careful not to overlap, or this will slow drying time).
 Place the trays back in the dehydrator and set the timer for 6 to 12 hours, depending on what types of produce you’re working with.
 Remember that drying time will vary based on the type of food, the size and shape of the pieces, the temperature, humidity and plenty of other factors, so be ready to check your goodies multiple times as you near the end of the drying cycle.
 Once drying is complete store your snacks in airtight containers and get snacking!

 Can you dehydrate meat?